NakedSnakeBB/Handwritten-Digit-Recognizer-using-Decision-Tree/README.md

 # Handwritten-Digit-Recognizer-using-Decision-Tree
-Sure, I can try to make a bigger and more proper README file for your project.
-Here is my attempt:

 # Handwriting Recognition

 This project is a simple demonstration of how to use decision tree classifier to recognize handwritten digits from the MNIST dataset.
 The MNIST dataset is a collection of 70,000 images of handwritten digits from 0 to 9, each with a size of 28 by 28 pixels.
 The dataset is split into 60,000 training images and 10,000 test images.
 The goal is to train a model that can accurately predict the digit label given an image.